polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 Asymmetric Multiprocessing (AMP) is a type of multi-core software architecture that allows multiple operating systems or software contexts to run simultaneously and independently of each other.

 In an AMP system, it is possible to allocate hardware resources to a specific software context.
-These hardware resources include cores, peripherals and physical memory regions.
+These hardware resources include processor cores, peripherals and physical memory regions.

 ## AMP on PolarFire SoC <a name="amp-overview"></a>

+The PolarFire SoC contains a CPU Core Complex with with a single E51 core and four U54 application cores, where each of the cores has one harthware thread or hart.

-The PolarFire SoC can be configured to run up to two independent software contexts.
+PolarFire SoC can be configured to run up to two independent software contexts.
 Each software context can have its own operating system, memory regions and hardware resources assigned.

 The supported PolarFire SoC AMP software architecture is described below: